yujiaz2/vid_summ/README.md

     run mAE/train_1_layer_validation_forward.py to get the evaluation data for next layer

     sterp 7:
-    Repeat the above steps for other layers
+    repeat the above steps for other layers

 ## 10. sparsecoding.m